o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

    ```

 ## Make a six-point lighting material
-In order to see the Material Editor changes take place, make a six-point lighting material.
+Now that the six-point lighting material type properties are exposed to the Material Editor, you can make a six-point lighting material.

 1. Open the **Material Editor**, and make a new material with the six-point lighting material type.